 I'm a first time poster.
 I'm in the process of building by electric brewery.
 I am at the point where I am wiring the PID temperature controls.
 I bought the cheaper versions on EBAY.
 The company is called "MYPIN".
 Here is my problem.
 My controllers have only 9 terminals on them.
 1-6 on the left side, and 7-9 on the right.
 All the wiring diagrams show a 10 pin controller!
 Even the same model on the MYPIN website shows this model as having ten terminals.
 There is a schematic of sorts on the side, but I'm not electronically literate enough to decipher the symbols.

-Drinking: Pliny the Younger, Electric Pale Ale, Bell's Two Hearted, American Lager, Kolsch, Belgian Witbier, Irish Stout, Janet's Brown
+Drinking: New Zealand IPA, Electric Pale Ale, Bell's Two Hearted, American Lager, Kolsch, Weizen, Irish Stout, Janet's Brown

-Working on: Weizen, Light American Lager, Cream Ale, New Zealand IPA
+Working on: Light American Lager, Cream Ale, Stone's Enjoy By IPA, Russian Imperial Stout

 Link Posted: Sat Feb 04, 2012 2:43 pm Post subject: